 Shanghai is China’s largest city and the financial, commercial and industrial hub of the country.
 Located at the mouth of the Yangtze River, Shanghai is well-known for its modern Pudong skyline, featuring such noted landmarks as the Oriental Pearl Tower, the Jin Mao Tower and the Shanghai World Financial Center.

-In Shanghai, scholars will take in the thrilling spectacle of the ERA Acrobatics Show.
+In Shanghai, scholars will take in the thrilling spectacle of the Acrobatics Show.
 Marvel at amazing acrobatic feats performed to original music in a show that amazes and entertains.

 Suggestions for Independent Cultural Excursions: